-- a US energy major in relation to an equity redetermination of participating interests in a Nigerian oil field involving ad hoc arbitration proceedings in Nigeria and litigation before the Nigerian courts
+- a US energy major in relation to an equity redetermination of participating interests in a Nigerian oil field including two sets of ad hoc arbitration proceedings in Nigeria and litigation before the Nigerian courts

-- advising the subsidiary of a major Japanese trading company in a London LCIA arbitration relating to the construction of a water desalination plant in Oman, including advising on delay and disruption, defects and financing issues
+- the subsidiary of a major Japanese trading company in London LCIA arbitration relating to the construction of a water desalination plant in Oman

 Anna relocated to Dubai in 2014, having previously practiced in the firm's London and Tokyo offices.
 She joined the firm as a trainee in 2007 and qualified as a Solicitor of the Senior Courts of England and Wales in 2009.
 Anna holds a Bachelor of Arts in Law from St. Catherine's College, Oxford University.